pythonanywhere/pythonanywhere_task_helpers/helpers/4-deploy-local-web-app.md

 If you're using a virtualenv, enter the path to it into the appropriate field near the top.

 Next we'll want to edit the WSGI file which has been generated for you.
-Click through to it (there's a link inthe "Code" section), and take a look at the comments, which provide some examples for how to get your app imported.
+Click through to it (there's a link in the "Code" section), and take a look at the comments, which provide some examples for how to get your app imported.
 The main steps are: